How does gastric sleeve work to help promote weight loss successfully? To help you understand how the gastric sleeve works we prepared a summary.

 - After you are wheeled into the operating room, you will be placed under general anesthesia.
 This will keep you asleep completely comfortable throughout the procedure.
 You will have no recollection of the surgery when you wake up.

 - The surgeon will begin the procedure by making multiple small incisions in the upper abdominal area.
 The incisions will be placed in discreet locations to minimize any post-surgical scarring.

-- If your gastric sleeve surgery is performed laparoscopically (most advanced Mexico Bariatric Centers will use laparoscopy like the US hospitals), the surgeon will insert a small laparoscope and tiny surgical tools through the incisions.
+- If your gastric sleeve surgery is performed laparoscopically (most advanced surgery centers will use laparoscopy like the US hospitals), the surgeon will insert a small laparoscope and tiny surgical tools through the incisions.

 - At this point, the anesthesiologist will pass a thin sizing tube down your mouth into the stomach.

 - Now the surgeon will make use of a laparoscopic stapler to bifurcate the stomach (resulting in a narrow vertical sleeve).

 - The portion of the stomach that has been removed will be taken out through an abdominal incision.

 - Your surgeon will now test the sleeve for any leaks using an upper endoscopy or a dye study.